 The Conservatives have retained control of West Sussex County Council following the local elections on Thursday 6 May.

-After the votes were counted today, the Liberal Democrats became the main opposition party at County Hall.
+After the votes were counted at the end of last week and into the weekend, the Liberal Democrats remain the largest minority party at County Hall.

-The new constitution of the 70 member council is:
+The new composition of the 70-member council is:

-The first meeting of the new-look Council will be on Tuesday 16 May, when appointments such as the Chairman and Leader will be made.
-The meeting will be webcast via www.westsussex.gov.uk.
+The first meeting of the new-look council will be on Friday 21 May, when the Chairman, the Leader of the council and all of the council’s committees will be appointed.
+The meeting will be webcast online.

-The full results can be found on the County Council website here.
+The full results of the election can be found on our dedicated election webpage.